petikvx/petikvx.github.io/_posts/2023-12-30-phobos-ransomware.md

 ![image](/images/phobos/phobos-03.png)

-Here's how the VB.NET code appears.
 It copy the current executable to a specified location and attempt to run it with administrative privileges.

 ```
 Private Shared processName As String = "svchost.exe"